 \subsection{Flagging}

-Next, we evaluate the validity of the asymptotic predictions derived from Theorems~\ref{theo6} to~\ref{theoFDR} in finite samples.
-This assessment consists of two parts: the first examines the performance of the EL test under different hypotheses applied to the same dataset, while the second investigates the FDR and statistical power across \(m\) groups.
+Next, we evaluate the validity of the asymptotic predictions derived from Theorems~\ref{theo6} to~\ref{theoFFR} in finite samples.
+This assessment consists of two parts: the first examines the performance of the EL test under different hypotheses applied to the same dataset, while the second investigates the FFR and statistical power across \(m\) groups.
 All simulation studies were conducted with 2,000 replications.
-The corresponding results are summarized in Table~\ref{tab-FDR} and Figures~\ref{fig-Power-N}--\ref{fig-Power-E} and Table~\ref{tab-FFR}.
+The corresponding results are presented in Figures~\ref{fig-Power-N}--\ref{fig-Power-E} and Table~\ref{tab-FFR}.

 To allow $\epsilon_G$ to take negative values and to more directly illustrate the power of the EL test, we consider the following model.
 We generate $n$ independent samples $(X_i, Y_i)$ from \bea X_i \toiid \mathrm{Unif}(0, 1), \quad Y_i = \beta_0X_i + \nu_i . \eea We set $\beta_0 = 2$, $\beta_1 = \beta_0 - 2\tau$, $\theta_P = 0$, $f(X) = \beta_1 X$ and $M(f (X), Y ) = Y - f(X)$.
 We adopt a partitioned interval structure where each subset $G_j$ is defined with endpoints in the interval $[ {j-1 \over m}, {j \over m})$ for $j = 1, \dots, m$.